actions/actions-runner-controller/README.md

 Under the hood, `RunnerSet` relies on Kubernetes's `StatefulSet` and Mutating Webhook.
 A statefulset is used to create a number of pods that has stable names and dynamically provisioned persistent volumes, so that each statefulset-managed pod gets the same persisntet volume even after restarting.
 A mutating webhook is used to dynamically inject a runner's "registration token" which is used to call GitHub's "Create Runner" API.

-We envision that `RunnerSet` will eventually replaces `RunnerDeployment`, as `RunnerSet` provides a more standard API that is easy to learn and use because it is based on `StatefulSet`, and it has a support for `volumeClaimTemplates` which is crucial to manage dynamically provisioned persistent volumes.
+We envision that `RunnerSet` will eventually replace `RunnerDeployment`, as `RunnerSet` provides a more standard API that is easy to learn and use because it is based on `StatefulSet`, and it has a support for `volumeClaimTemplates` which is crucial to manage dynamically provisioned persistent volumes.

 ### Software Installed in the Runner Image